The Washington State Noxious Weed Control Board

 What the State Noxious Weed Control Board does

-The State Noxious Weed Control Board maintains the state’s official list of noxious weeds that landowners may be required to control.
-This list is established in the Washington Administrative Code, or WAC.
-(Weed List)
+The Board maintains the state's official list of noxious weeds that landowners may be required to control.
+This list is established in the Washington Administrative Code, or WAC 16-750.
+(Weed List) The listing process, the schedule for adding a plant to the noxious weed list, is in WAC 16-750-022.

-The State Noxious Weed Control Board publishes field guides and other educational materials about noxious weeds that are used by local weed boards and districts and distributed free to the public.
-It also helps coordinate the work of County Weed Boards and Weed Districts, works with neighboring states and British Columbia, and provides leadership on regional or statewide projects.
+The Board also publishes educational materials about noxious weeds that are used by local weed boards and districts and distributed free to the public.

 Members elected by County Noxious Weed Boards and local Weed Districts